diegocabrera89/deunachallenge/README.md

 # ms-payment-core

 Microservice code in GO.
-This microservice manages processor transactions
+This microservice manages core transactions

 ## Pre-steps
 If this is your first time using go and GoLand as an IDE you should check the following tutorial: